High’d Up – Interview with DJ Bartel

 djbartel.com – Have other female readers responded the same?

-DJB – Until this interview I had never thought about it like that, he/she.
-I’m not sure I could answer.
+DJB – I’m not sure I could answer.
 As for our Joyce scholar, she never represented womanhood or femaleness to me.
 A professor is like a physician, beyond gender.
 Each is saturated in medicine or literature.
 A doctor can look at the most disgusting human catastrophe without flinching, has no time to flinch, only to act.
 The professor uses her discipline with equal readiness and thoroughness.
 For the professor, as the physician, gender becomes invisible inside their realm.
 Our Joyce scholar was a gentle, somewhat older, tenured prof. I took a Faulkner seminar with her.
 I wound up wondering if she had ever been out there with the bear.
 A brilliant interpreter.

 djbartel.com – Have you ever been out there, with the bear?